-(Updated on April 4, 2025) The purest, most elusive state of human existence has been called many things — salvation, moksha, Nirvana.
-Across cultures and centuries, it remains the same idea: a mind unburdened by earthly ties, expansive enough to forgive even itself.
-Vijay Jayapal’s Nirvana Inn, which quietly premiered at the Busan International Film Festival in 2019 and found a second life on streaming in recent years, is a slow, somber meditation on the long road from denial to acceptance, repentance, and, ultimately, transcendence.
+(Updated on June 11, 2026 by Mitch Farrell) The purest, most elusive state of human existence has been called many things.
+Salvation.
+Moksha, Nirvana.
+Across cultures and centuries, the idea is the same: A mind unburdened by earthly ties, expansive enough to forgive even itself.
+Vijay Jayapal’s Nirvana Inn, which premiered at the 2019 Busan Film Festival and found a second life on streaming in recent years, is a slow, somber meditation on the long road from denial to acceptance, repentance, and, ultimately, transcendence.

-Vijay Jayapal‘s sophomore effort is less a film and more a fractured mirror.
-He weaves a story about how one life — and one death — can ripple across the lives of many.
-It defies easy categorization.
-Although plenty of films have flirted with genre-bending, Nirvana Inn commits: it opens like horror, sidesteps into psychological thriller, then deepens into something bleaker — a slow excavation of survivor’s guilt and suicidal despair.
+Jayapal‘s sophomore effort tells a story about how one life, and one death, can ripple across the lives of many.
+The film straddles multiple genres.
+It opens as horror, sidesteps into psychological thriller, then deepens into something bleaker: a slow excavation of survivor’s guilt and suicidal despair.

 Where Horror Meets Existential Dread

-The setup is simple, almost disarmingly so: a disgraced man (Adil Hussain, in a deeply internalized performance) takes a job as a caretaker at a remote Himalayan inn.
+The setup is simple.
+A disgraced man (Adil Hussain, in a deeply internalized performance) takes a job as a caretaker at a remote Himalayan inn.
 Guests arrive, the past creeps in, and the line between guilt and the supernatural blurs.
 Are the guests real?
 Are they specters?
 Does it even matter?

-Jayapal, like the best postmodernists, refuses to give answers.
-Instead, he builds a fog of ambiguity thick enough to breathe in.
-The ghosts — if they are ghosts — seem less like hauntings and more like unresolved pieces of memory.
-This is not horror in the conventional sense.
-It is horror in the Sartrean sense: the fear of being known, of being unable to escape oneself.
+Like the best postmodernists, Jayapal doesn’t give us an easy answer.
+He builds a fog of ambiguity thick enough to breathe through.
+The ghosts, if they are, seem less like hauntings and more like unresolved pieces of memory.
+Nirvana Inn isn’t horror in the conventional sense.
+It is horror in the Sartrean sense: the agonizing weight of absolute responsibility for our own actions, and the crushing realization that there are no excuses.

 The Inn as a Character

-The technical work hums under the surface.
+Technically, it’s brilliant.
 A dark, muted cinematography wraps the frame in dread without ever overselling it.
 The score gnaws at the edges of your nerves.
-Hussain anchors the film with a performance so raw that even his silences seem to bleed.
-Every minor character — drifters, fellow caretakers, guests — feels haunted, carrying secret histories the film wisely refuses to spell out.
+Adil Hussain is an absolute delight to watch.
+He anchors the film with a stunning, raw performance.
+Every minor character – drifters, fellow caretakers, guests, feels haunted, carrying secrets the film wisely refuses to spell out.

 Rating: 4/5